Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 ![Incident 24 — Attack Chain](../../screenshots/diagram-incident24.png)

 That correlation is the point.
 Incident 24 — "Hands-on Keyboard Attack" — is a Defender XDR classification that requires evidence of interactive attacker behaviour across multiple stages.
 No single domain's data would have produced that classification.
-The email domain saw a suspicious click.
-The identity domain saw a risky sign-in.
-The endpoint domain saw suspicious process execution.
-Together they form a complete attack story.
+The email domain saw a suspicious click, the identity domain saw a risky sign-in, then the endpoint domain saw suspicious process execution, and they form a complete attack story.

 ---